backend-developers-ltd/ComputeHorde/README.md

   - Organic results are returned to external requesters.
   - Synthetic results adjust miners' scores.
 - Uses a separate GPU, called a **Trusted Miner**, to pre-run part of the validation tasks and establish expected results.
-  The Trusted Miner shares the same code as a regular miner but is configured differently:
+  The Trusted Miner shares the same code as a regular miner, but is configured differently:
   - It is not registered in the metagraph.
   - It only accepts tasks from the associated validator.
 - [See validator's README for more details](validator/README.md)